Pregnancy Care 5 min read

 Expected Gain: 1-4 pounds (0.5-2 kg)

-What’s happening: Your body is working hard to establish the placenta and support early embryonic development, but the baby itself weighs less than an ounce by week 12.
+What’s happening: Your body is building the placenta and supporting early development, but your baby weighs less than an ounce by week 12.

 Second Trimester (Weeks 13-26)